 There are many no-fee debit cards on the market.
 The problem is, they all have at least one fatal flaw.
-Revolut on the other hand is pretty damn near perfect.
-In this article I review it and present some interesting usage cases.
+Revolut, on the other hand, is pretty damn near perfect.
+In this guide, I review it and present some interesting usage cases.

-When I first heard about Revolut, my reaction was to dismiss it as simply another prepaid card.
-There has been too many of those in the last few years and with no exception, they have all been crap.
-Sure some people have found them useful in some rare circumstances but their highway robbery fee structures, residency requirements, crap exchange rates and poor web interfaces/apps have made them a poor option for most.
-That being said, I am a curious man and decided to have a look at Revolut’s website, ready for a good laugh.
+When I first heard about Revolut in 2015, my reaction was to dismiss it as simply another prepaid card.
+There has been too many of those and with a few exceptions, they have all been crap.
+Sure, some people have found them useful in rare circumstances but their highway robbery fee structures, residency requirements, horrible exchange rates and poor web interfaces/apps have made them a poor option for most.
+With that being said, I am a curious man and decided to have a look at Revolut’s website, ready for a good laugh.
 As you have probably guessed by now, I did not found the laugh I was looking for.
 What I found is what appeared, at least in theory, to be the perfect prepaid card.
 I decided to open an account and give it a try, convinced I would eventually find its “fatal flaw”.

 I then decided to verify my ID, curious about how they handle that part of the process.
-Turns out they handle it just as well as they handle everything else, all I had to do was take a photo of my passport information page (using the app) and then tap my passport with my phone and let the NFC reader do its magic.
-It is important to note that while the ID verification part is not necessary, there are some pretty restrictive limits imposed on the card if you remain unverified.
+Turns out they handled it just as well as they handled everything else, all I had to do was take a photo of my passport information page (using the app) and then tap my passport with my phone and let the NFC reader do its magic.
+It is important to note that while the ID verification part was not necessary, there were some pretty restrictive limits imposed on the card if you remained unverified.

-The next step was to load some money on the card and for this they give you two options, you can use a debit Visa/MasterCard or you can send a wire.
-Both options are free (except for USD topups) and if you use a debit card, you get access to your money instantly.
-Not being a patient man I used a debit Visa and loaded some USD.
-As promised the money showed up on my Revolut account immediately.
+The next step was to load some money on the card and for this, they gave you two options, you could use a debit Visa/MasterCard or you could do a bank transfer.
+Both options were free (back then, everything was free on Revolut) and if you used a card, you got access to your money instantly.
+Not being a patient man I used a card and loaded some USD.
+As promised, the money showed up on my Revolut account immediately.
 I made a few purchases online and everything worked flawlessly.

-Fee-free cards are common in the US/Canada/China and increasingly in Europe but that being said, even in those regions most people do not have one.
-This means that a lot of people have to pay anywhere from 1% to 5% for transactions in foreign currencies.
-Getting a Revolut account solves this problem.
-Even those who do not have a bank account in USD, EUR or GBP can benefit by using TransferWise or WorldRemit to transfer money to their Revolut account at market-rate.
-See my article on international money transfer here.
+While fee-free cards are becoming increasingly common, they still represent only a minority of the cards currently in circulation.
+This means that a lot of people have to pay anywhere from 1% to 5% for transactions in foreign currencies and / or every time they withdraw cash from an ATM.
+Getting a Revolut account solves this problem, at least to a certain extent.
+Even those who do not have a bank account in a supported currency can benefit by using TransferWise to load money to their Revolut account at market-rate.
+See my article on international money transfer here for more details.

 Those who get paid via services like Payoneer

 A lot of people use Payoneer and their ridiculously overpriced debit card to get paid online.
 For these people, Revolut is a game changer.
-They can continue receiving money via Payoneer but instead of spending their income using the Payoneer card, they can load it for free to their Revolut account and use the Revolut card to spend the money.
-That way they avoid the Payoneer fees and crap exchange rates.
-Please note that there is a fee to load USD from Payoneer to Revolut.
+They can continue receiving money via Payoneer but instead of spending their income using the Payoneer card, they can load it for free to their Revolut account (if EEA-based, make sure to use a UK-issued Payoneer card) and use the Revolut card to spend the money.
+That way, they avoid the Payoneer fees and crap exchange rates.

 Those who want to hold foreign currencies

 For those who travel on a regular basis between certain regions, holding the local currencies of the countries they regularly visit makes a lot of sense.
-For example, an American visiting Europe on a regular basis would benefit from buying EUR when the exchange rate is favorable and holding the currency until the next trip.
-At the moment it is only possible to hold USD, EUR and GBP but I expect the list to grow in the future.
+For example, a German visiting Japan and Hong Kong on a regular basis would benefit from buying JPY and HKD when the exchange rates are favourable.

 Revolut for Business